 Millennials and Leadership: 15 Key Traits - Part 1

-At Burlap we are working on a series of eBooks to help churches and leaders reach millennials.
-These eBooks will be extremely affordable.
-They’ll also be highly practical, easily accessible and consumable - even on a short flight.
+At Burlap we have created a series of affordable eBooks to help churches and leaders reach Millennials.
+These books are highly practical, easily accessible and consumable - even on a short flight.
 Oh, and they are specifically designed for you to share with your teams and congregations in order to invite conversations and fuel your imaginations.
-We are hoping to have all the eBooks finished and available for purchase by July 1, 2016.
-This post and subsequent posts in the next few weeks are excerpts and/or ideas taken from the eBooks.
-As always, feel free to contact us at firstname.lastname@example.org so that we can help you begin weaving new stories of faith and culture.
+This is the first of three posts and subsequent posts in the next few weeks are excerpts and/or ideas taken from the eBooks.
+As always, feel free to contact us at email@example.com so that we can help you begin weaving new stories of faith and culture.

 Millennials and Leadership: 5 of 15 Key Traits